KacperKurz/KacperKurz/README.md

-### Hi there 👋 Im Kacper, a third year student of computer science!
+### Hi there 👋 Im Kacper!

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Java and Docker
+- 🌱 I’m currently learning Vulkan
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->